Attendance Policy

 Academic Concern Form for unprofessionalism by the Department Chair.

-Students are required to be prepared for all college laboratory sessions in uniform with nametag, stethoscope, and lab skills book as directed by faculty.
+Students are required to be prepared for all college laboratory sessions in uniform according to the dress code policy, with nametag, required supplies, lab psychomotor skills book and stethoscopes each week.

-A student who is absent from a campus lab or dismissed from lab by faculty due to lack of preparation is responsible for making up the content of the missed lab on the following faculty planned lab makeup date.
+A student who is absent from a campus lab or dismissed from lab by faculty due to lack of preparation is responsible for making up the content of the missed lab as indicated on the next assigned lab makeup day as per semester schedule.
+Student must also complete an assignment to makeup the missed time.

 A student may not progress to the next lab skill until the missed skill is satisfied.
 It is the responsibility of the student to contact and schedule make-up time with the lab faculty.